Owner Comments on

 sometimes forget just which chapter I'm in, and if I jump somewhere else,

 it can be difficult to get back.
-Perhaps a temporary "Quickmark" (that's
+Perhaps a temporary "Quickmark"

 what WordPerfect calls it) would do the trick, instead.